mne-tools/mne-python/doc/faq.rst

     - Computing projectors in low- or band-passed data
     - Exploring data

-- :func:`mne.preprocessing.ICA.fit` has a similar effect as :func:`mne.Epochs.decimate`...
+- :func:`mne.preprocessing.ICA.fit` decimates data without low-passing,
+  but is only used for fitting a statistical model to the data.

-- :func:`mne.Epochs.decimate` function (which does the same thing as the ``decim`` parameter in the :class:`Epochs` constructor) sub-selects every :math:`N^{th}` sample before and after each event.
+- :func:`mne.Epochs.decimate`, which does the same thing as the ``decim`` parameter in the :class:`Epochs` constructor, sub-selects every :math:`N^{th}` sample before and after each event.
 This should only be used when the raw data have been sufficiently low-passed e.g. by :func:`mne.io.Raw.filter` to avoid aliasing artifacts.